ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- LIB: Added support for asynchronous jobs queues to OSLIB.
 - LIB: Added support for delegate threads to OSLIB.
 - NIL: Improvements to messages, new functions chMsgWaitS(), chMsgWaitTimeoutS(), chMsgWaitTimeout().